photon1503/az-native/demos/07-dapr/readme.md

 - Understanding Dapr Architecture & Building Blocks
 - Developer Environment Setup, Debugging & State Management
 - Using Dapr Components in Azure Container Apps
-- Service Invocation, Pub/Sub & Bindings
+- Service Invocation & Bindings
+- Pub/Sub Messaging
 - Secrets and Configuration
 - Observability and Distributed Tracing
+- Use Dapr with Azure Functions
 - Introduction to Actors
 - Implement a Saga using Dapr